- Generate a response from a model

 Get the code

-az login command to authenticate before running your Python scripts.Follow along below or get the code:Sign in using the CLI
+az login command to authenticate before running your Python scripts.Store your project endpoint as an environment variable.
+Also set these values for use in your scripts.Follow along below or get the code:Sign in using the CLI

 Get the code

-az login command to authenticate before running your C# scripts.Follow along below or get the code:Sign in using the CLI
+az login command to authenticate before running your C# scripts.Store your project endpoint as an environment variable.
+Also set these values for use in your scripts.Follow along below or get the code:Sign in using the CLI

 Get the code